 You design a new feature packed with options—users can customize everything.
 Weeks later, usage data shows most people never enable it.
 Support tickets complain it's "too complicated."
 You added flexibility; users experienced cognitive overload.
-The feature failed not because it lacked capability, but because it ignored how human minds actually work.
+The feature failed not because it lacked capability, but because it ignored how human minds actually work—a lesson psychology has been teaching us for decades.

 Ignoring cognitive principles leads to products that confuse, processes that overwhelm, communication that fails to land.
 Understanding them enables design that works with human nature rather than against it—interfaces that feel intuitive, information that sticks, choices that don't paralyze.